 Details of the National Curriculum April 2017 taught in schools can be accessed here: www.gov.uk/national-curriculum

-As a school we base our learning on the Inspire curriculum and strive to deliver a wide and varied learning platform and are fully committed to developing each child’s unique potential within a secure and caring environment.
+As a school we base our learning on a broad and balanced curriculum and strive to deliver a wide and varied learning platform and are fully committed to developing each child’s unique potential within a secure and caring environment.
+We use a range of sources to meet the needs of the curriculum and provide an exciting and enlightening learning experience for our children.
 We believe that our children should not only reach their best academically, but also develop a thirst for knowledge and a love of learning.
 The children of Stithians School are happy learners, who work hard to reach the challenges set by their teachers.
 Excellent teaching and learning give children opportunities to be successful in a creative, safe, calm environment where classrooms and other learning spaces promote creativity and high aspiration.

 The curriculum consists of many planned experiences in school and out: lessons, topic days, school council, assemblies, clubs, sports, trips/visits, workshops, fund raising, and community work.
 Outcomes may be designed to meet the requirements of the new National Curriculum but also to develop the skills needed for learning and for life.
 Our vibrant and rich curriculum is designed so that the subject specific skills are scaffolded within a cross-curricular theme or context.
 In order to ensure that progression and balance is maintained, the programmes of study are then developed into medium term plans which clearly highlight the learning objectives, assessment opportunities, differentiated tasks as well as links to other subjects and the thinking skills and aspects of learning most appropriate.
 Teachers then translate these plans into smaller units – half term, weekly, daily plans where the specific needs of the learners are addressed.
 We are developing better ways of assessing children’s needs and measuring impact on progress and attainment and, as such, teaching is carefully tailored to meet the needs of all the children